springtype-org/springtype/README.md

       - SVG Mineweeper game using gpu.js based matrices calc
       - Featured: SVG gantt-chart component (web-component, publicly available)

-- Modules:
-  - html
-    - Refactor @WebComponent god-like implementation
-  - state
-    - Stabilize @Stateful API
-  - math
-    - To be implemented using Gpu.js (gpu.rocks)
-    - Object comparison on steroids using matrices calc on GPU (40x speed)
-  - test
-    - @Test and @TestSuite want to be working
-    - Adapters for Jest, Mocha/Chai/Karma
-  - end-to-end-test
-    - @EndToEndTestSuite and @EndToEndTest want to be working
-    - Adapter for Testcafe
-    - WebComponent selectors for Testcafe
-  - tss
-    - Themeing support on @WebApp level?
-  - hmr
-    - Auto-apply in @WebApp if possible or write docs to include it in main entry-point of an app!

 # Usage
     npm i